Dragonmystic707/exalted-reincarnated/docs/System/Spells.md

 **Cost:** 5sm; **Mins:** Sorcery 2
 **Duration:** Indefinite

-Focusing on a specific, known memory, the Sorcerer makes a (Cunning + Sorcery) roll vs the Target’s Guile.
+Focusing on a specific, known memory, the Sorcerer makes a (Wits + Sorcery) roll vs the Target’s Guile.

 If successful, they place an pure-cut emerald (Resources 2) on the